dominiquefastus/AlphaFoldPipeline-ALFOtask/Readme.md

 <br>

-The slurm batch script is setup as following for the AlphaFold prediction task:
+The slurm batch script is setup as following for the AlphaFold prediction task [file name: alf_sbatch.sh] by sourcing the start_sbatch.sh file and running the python test execution script:
 ```
 #!/bin/bash
 #SBATCH --job-name=ALFOtask